uhh-lt/poincare/README.md

 # Melting Pot

-*Melting pot* is a compound which is compositional and non-compositional at the same time depending on the contxt.
+*Melting pot* is a compound which is compositional and non-compositional at the same time depending on the context.
 In this project, we explore use of sense representations to improve detection of compositional nominal compounds, like this one.

 ## Results